 As shatter can contain more than 60% THC compared to the typical 20% found in normal marijuana, the psychoactive properties are far more intense.
 The high from shatter comes on quickly and can cause relaxation, mild euphoria, feelings of happiness, and other symptoms similar to marijuana use.[5]

 It can also cause negative side effects related to THC, such as anxiety, paranoia, heightened blood pressure and heart rate, nausea, bloodshot eyes, and dehydration.
-The high from shatter can come on incredibly quickly and those not used to THC drugs may not be able to handle its effects.
+The high from shatter can come on incredibly quickly and individuals not used to THC drugs may not be able to handle its effects.

 Side effects of shatter